folio-org/folio-org.github.io/source-code/index.md

 [Okapi Guide and Reference](https://github.com/folio-org/okapi/blob/master/doc/guide.md), which introduces the concepts and architecture of the FOLIO platform, and includes installation instructions and examples.
-Okapi is the central hub for applications running on the FOLIO platform and enables access to other modules in the architecture.
+Okapi is the central hub for applications running on the FOLIO platform and enable access to other modules in the architecture.

 The FOLIO system is made up of the code in several GitHub repositories.